simonadamprog/dependency-analyzer/README.md

 ---

 ### Manual Testing
+- Add a new project version number in the main build.gradle, that is not taken by a published plugin already.
 - Run `publishing/publishToMavenLocal` gradle task
 in `core` module.
+- Set the new version number for the plugin in the main build.gradle.
 - Run `dependency-analyzer/searchLibraryConnections` gradle task
 in the root project with the given parameters.
 (See [Usage](#usage))

 ---

+### Debugging
+For debugging it is the best to start the functional test in debug mode.

 ### Contributions
 [See contributing documentation](CONTRIBUTING.md).